greenbone/docs/src/glossary.rst

     Vulnerability Tests (VTs), also known as Network Vulnerability Tests (NVTs), are scripts written in the NASL programming language to detect vulnerabilities at remote hosts.

+  SCAP
+    Abbreviation for `Security Content Automation Protocol <https://csrc.nist.gov/projects/security-content-automation-protocol/>`_.
+    It is used for providing :term:`CPE` and :term:`CVE` data via the Greenbone Enterprise and Community Feeds.

+  CPE
+    Abbreviation for `Common Platform Enumeration <https://csrc.nist.gov/Projects/Security-Content-Automation-Protocol/Specifications/cpe>`_.
+    Common Platform Enumeration (CPE) is a standardized method of describing and identifying classes of applications, operating systems, and hardware devices present among an enterprise's computing assets.

+  CVE
+    Abbreviation for `Common Vulnerabilities and Exposures <https://www.cve.org/>`_.
+    It provides unique, common identifiers for publicly known information-security vulnerabilities in publicly released software packages.